Wedding photography advice for the bride and groom.

 When you give permission to let someone take pictures of you through the day you’ll find it easier to relax and forget it’s happening.
 What you don’t want is a photographer who is just there to take pictures but has little consideration on how they capture those images.
 In all honesty, the photographer IS the experience.
 You really need to know who you are dealing with and why you’re handing over that permission and trust.

-There is so much going on during a wedding that you’re unlikely to be aware of being photographed for much of your wedding.
+There really is so much going on during a wedding that you’re unlikely to be aware of being photographed for much of the day.
 Sometimes I’m given a shoot list from a bride that they’ve come across from a wedding planner.
 These kind of guides are really of no use to a good photographer.
 If the photographer is going to spend time following a list of detailed requests, they may well miss all the organic moments that make the wedding day truly special.
-As the client, you may also find yourself consumed with thoughts of what else you might have forgot to include – fearing that the only shots taken will be the onese on the list.
+As the client, you may also find yourself consumed with thoughts of what else you might have forgot to include – fearing that the only shots taken will be the ones on the list.

 What I’d like you to remember is that a professional wedding photographer who truly loves their craft and creative freedom will only ever bring better images to your wedding day.

-Let me round off here by describing some of the typical wedding day events from my perspective:
+Let me round off here by describing some of the typical wedding day events from my perspective as an experienced and seasoned Kent wedding photographer.

 Bridal preps are covered for at least 90mins.
 This is a part of the day the Groom would never see without me.
 My photography during this time aims to capture the atmosphere, anticipation and transformation into the bride.
 As this is normaly the point where my wedding photography coverage begins, it’s also a great bonding session and by the time we conclude, you’ll become fairly oblivious to having me hanging around with a camera.
 If the Groom is getting ready at the same location, I’ll also make the effort to get some photo time with the boys too.